Gas Trade: Unit 22 - Venting practices

 • effectively vent at a rate that ensures the proper operation of the appliance;

 • operate safely in terms of fire; and

 • keep the weather out of the building.

 All forced-air gas-fired furnaces manufactured or sold in Canada after January 1, 2010, are required to be high-efficiency, condensing-type appliances that are vented into special venting systems (BH vents).
 However, many existing low- and mid-efficiency furnaces along with currently manufactured and existing water heaters, boilers, and space heaters that operate with natural draft venting systems continue to exist.

 Understanding the requirements for proper installation and operation of natural draft venting systems is more important for gas technicians/fitters since they must make crucial decisions regarding the size, location, and type of material for natural draft vents.

 The manufacturers of the appliance and vent system largely determine the size, location, and type of material employed in special venting systems found on all high-efficiency condensing appliances and some low- and mid-efficiency appliances.
-Unit 22 Venting practices > Vent installation and assembly chapter > Characteristics of vents and their components section cover special venting systems, but the primary focus in the rest of this unit is on natural draft vent systems.
+Chapter 2.
+Vent installation and assembly, Characteristics of vents and their components covers special venting systems, but the primary focus in the rest of this Unit is on natural draft vent systems.

 • Describe venting systems;